cinnData/PythonBootcamp/Lectures/[PY-07] NumPy and Matplotlib.md

     ...: gender = np.array(gender)
 ```

-The same formula that would be used to calculate the BMI for a single person works for arrays.
+Thanks to vectorization, the same formula that would be used to calculate the BMI for a single person works for arrays.

 ```
 In [20]: bmi = weight/height**2